romis2012/aiohttp-socks/README.md

 ## aiohttp-socks

 SOCKS proxy connector for [aiohttp](https://github.com/aio-libs/aiohttp).
+SOCKS4(a) and SOCKS5 are supported.

 ## Requirements
 - Python >= 3.5.3